Comprehensive Child Wellness Assessments

-A Comprehensive Child Wellness Assessment is a clinical exam for children who are adopted or in kinship or foster care placements.
+A Comprehensive Child Wellness Assessment is a clinical exam for children ages 0 to 10 years old who are adopted or in kinship or foster care placements.

 The assessment includes:

 Full Examination and Review: We’ll review the child’s paperwork and do a full evaluation including: head to toe physical exam, bloodwork to screen for any underlying medical problems including nutritional, infections and vaccine history.
 We will also provide referrals to specialists as needed.